 The MFP Quality of Life Survey (QoLS) is being used to help measure consumer level of satisfaction with HCBS supports and living arrangements.
 The QoLS continues to be administered to participants and the results sent to CMS.
-Between July and December 2015, 139 persons transitioned into the community using the MO MFP program and were administered a baseline QoLS.
+Between July to December, 2016, 133 persons transitioned into the community using the MO MFP program and were administered a baseline QoLS.

-By the end of this reporting period, data from the QoLS was obtained for a cumulative total of 1,375 persons on the Baseline Phase of transitioning into the community using MFP.
-Prior to transitioning to the community, 94% of these participants reported that they were living in long-term institutional settings and 6% were in other living arrangements.
+By the end of this reporting period, data from the QoLS was obtained for a cumulative total of 1,574 persons for the Baseline Phase of transitioning into the community using MFP.
+Prior to transitioning to the community, 93% of these participants reported that they were living in long-term institutional settings and 7% were in other living arrangements.
 Only 50% of those living in an institutional setting reported that they liked where they lived.
-This compared to those living in an alternative setting where 73% reported liking their living setting.
+This compared to those living in an alternative setting where 75% reported liking their living setting.

-Across all Baseline living situations, 33% of individuals with a PD or in the Aged group reported being unhappy with where they were currently living.
-This is much higher reported rate of unhappiness with their living setting than the 24% and 25% reported by those in both the DD and
+Across all Baseline living situations, 32% of individuals in the Aged group and 30% in the PD group reported being unhappy with where they were currently living.
+This is much higher reported rate of unhappiness with their living setting than the 24% reported by those in both the DD and DD/MI groups.

-DD/MI groups.
 67% of persons living in an institutional setting reported that they did not help select their current living setting.
-Similar results were indicated by those persons living in alternative settings where 67% reported that they also did not help select their current housing.
+Similar results were indicated by those persons living in alternative settings where 63% reported that they also did not help select their current housing.

 For the Baseline assessment, approximately 13% of those living in an institutional setting reported that they did not feel safe where they lived.
-Of these, 35% indicated that they felt this way most of the time.
+Of these, 34% indicated that they felt this way most of the time.
 In other areas related to personal safety, of those who responded, 4% of persons living in institutional settings reported that they had been physically hurt by care providers.
-Over 18% of institutional residents indicated that they had been yelled at or verbally abused.
+Close to 19% of institutional residents indicated that they had been yelled at or verbally abused.
 In addition, 27% reported that they had money or personal items taken from them without permission.

 Overall for those individuals about to transition into the community, nearly 78% reported being happy with the help they currently received in their pre-transition living setting.
-Of these, 77% of persons living in an institutional setting reported being happy with their services as compared to 87% of those in a non-institutional setting.
-In examining target groups, the largest group of persons that were dissatisfied with their support services were in the PD group (56%).
-This contrasts with the Aged and DD groups where approximately 21% and 19% were displeased.
+Of these, 77% of persons living in an institutional setting reported being happy with their services as compared to 86% of those in a non-institutional setting.
+In examining those who were not satisfied with their support services, the largest group was in the PD group (58%).
+This contrasts with the Aged and DD groups where approximately 24% and 18% were displeased.

 When asked if they were happy with how they were living their life, 66% answered in the affirmative.
 The largest percentage in this group were those with a DD.
-Those indicating that they were not happy with how they were living their life were mostly in the PD (37%) and Aged (30%) groups.
+Those indicating that they were not happy with how they were living their life were mostly in the PD (54%) and Aged (30%) groups.

-Prior to transitioning, approximately 81% of MFP participants reported that they were treated with respect by their service providers.
+Prior to transitioning, approximately 80% of MFP participants reported that they were treated with respect by their service providers.
 However, a significant number of persons in the PD group indicated that this was not true for them.
-Again, prior to returning to the community, 81% said that their helpers listened carefully to their requests.
+Again, prior to returning to the community, 79% said that their helpers listened carefully to their requests.
 But a significant number of persons in the Aged and PD groups reported that this was not true for them.